IrishIRL/docker-wazuh-setup/README.md

 docker-compose up -d
 ```

 **NB!
 Please bear in mind that this is a set up for DEV environment.
 Therefore, there were no specific configurations made, for example all passwords are left default.
-Docker compose file could be found under: /wazuh-docker/docker-compose.yml**
+Docker compose file could be found in Git as: docker-compose.yml**

 Screenshot after initial Wazuh installation:
 ![Alt text](/screenshots/after_initial_wazuh_install_1.jpg?raw=true "After initial Wazuh install")